zaqifathis/BIMserver-doc/BimServerClient.md

 Of course you can also use the client from source code, in that case download a source zip file, or checkout the projects from GIT.

 # Examples
-Connecting via SOAP with authentication, and listing all projects

 ```java
 import java.io.File;